Amplified response of cavity-coupled quantum-critical systems

-Here, we address how coupling to an optical cavity provides a new means of exploring the amplified responses of quantum criticality.
-In a larger context, our approach is motivated by the increasing recognition that light coupling can effectively interrogate and manipulate quantum materials~\cite{schlawin2022cavity, basov2025polaritonic}.
-More specifically, a cavity introduces a single mode of quantized electromagnetic radiation.
-It has been studied extensively in the pursuit of a superradiant phase~\cite{ carusotto2013quantum, forn-review}.
-The latter is characterized by a macroscopic occupation of a photonic mode~\cite{hepp1973superradiant,wang1973}.
-The Dicke model, which describes a collection of two-level subsystems interacting with a quantized cavity mode, provides the standard setting for exploring superradiant phase transition (SRPT)~\cite{Dicke1954, garraway2011dicke, kirton2019introduction}, The transition, taking place in the thermodynamic limit, is characterized by the development of a macroscopic occupation of the cavity mode and a spontaneous collective polarization in the matter sector.
-The SRPT requires a light-matter coupling strength on the order of or exceeding $10\%$ of the cavity mode's energy, placing it in the ultrastrong coupling regime~\cite{forn-review, frisk2019ultrastrong}.
-This stringent requirement has made experimental realization a challenge~\cite{frisk2019ultrastrong}.
+Here, we address how coupling to an optical cavity provides an important new means of exploring the amplified responses of quantum criticality {at thermodynamic equilibrium}.
+In a larger context, our approach is motivated by the increasing recognition that light-matter coupling can effectively interrogate and manipulate quantum materials~\cite{schlawin2022cavity, basov2025polaritonic, jarc2023cavity, keren2025cavity}, and engineer novel quantum states at thermodynamic equilibrium that are part light and part matter~\cite{lu2025cavity}.
+More specifically, a cavity introduces a single mode of quantized electromagnetic radiation that can be coupled to matter degrees of freedom through dipolar or Zeeman type interactions~\cite{knight1978super}.
+It has been studied extensively in the pursuit of a superradiant phase~\cite{carusotto2013quantum, forn-review}.
+The latter is characterized by a macroscopic occupation of a cavity-photonic mode~\cite{hepp1973superradiant,wang1973}.
+The Dicke model, which describes a collection of two-level subsystems interacting with a quantized cavity mode, provides the standard setting for exploring superradiant phase transition (SRPT)~\cite{Dicke1954, garraway2011dicke, kirton2019introduction}.
+The transition, taking place in the thermodynamic limit, is characterized by the development of a macroscopic occupation of the cavity mode and a spontaneous collective polarization in the matter sector.
+In the absence of detuning, the SRPT requires a light-matter coupling strength on the order of or exceeding $10\%$ of the cavity mode's energy, placing it in the ultrastrong coupling regime~\cite{forn-review, frisk2019ultrastrong}. {Moreover, a ``no-go'' theorem, resulting from the requirement of gauge invariance~\cite{rzazewski1975phase, nataf2010no}, restricts the ability of dipolar couplings in inducing an SRPT at thermodynamic equilibrium~\cite{kirton2019introduction}.} As a manifestation of these two challenges, the experimental realization of equilibrium SRPT in cavity-coupled systems remains elusive in spite of decades of efforts~\cite{frisk2019ultrastrong,kim2025observation}.
 Therefore, identifying mechanisms that ease access to the superradiant phase and the concomitant SRPT is of broad interest, as it enables controlled studies of collective quantum phenomena in light-matter interacting systems.